Seeed-Studio/ModelAssistant/README.md

 - Linux PC with a powerful GPU
 - Google Colab workspace

-The advantage of using Gogole Colab is that you can use any device having a web browser.
+The advantage of using Google Colab is that you can use any device having a web browser.
 In addition, it already comes with high performance GPUs for training.
 Use the below links to access the tutorials.

 - [Getting Started with EdgeLab on Local PC](docs/Edgelab-getting-started.md)
 - Getting Started with EdgeLab on Google Colab